siyia2/iso-commander/README.md

 # iso-commander
 ![iso-commander-preview](https://github.com/user-attachments/assets/47298b0c-0dc0-4c26-a6cb-e6e6b68c2d92)

 The most capable ISO manager on Linux.
-Mount, convert, and write ISO images with zero compromise.
+Mount, Unmount, Delete, Copy, Move, convert, and Write ISO images with zero compromise.

 The only Linux tool that writes Windows 10/11 bootable USB drives correctly — native GPT + FAT32/NTFS layout, no wimlib, no file splitting, no workarounds.
 Faster and more correct than WoeUSB.